jotasprout/RoxorRescue2022/README.md

 - X-Code overlaid onto image of structure

 ### Future - Near
+- Reverse GeoCoding for street address of structure (photo would confirm this as sometimes addresses gained like this aren't accurate -- this isn't too bad as _US&R-23-FG_ 5-3 "settles for" using "low numbers" if "no numbers known")
 - Could incorporate data and interactive UI via augmented reality in personell equipment
 - Indications of areas with power outages and/or power returned
 - Displays map of area based on an API